Newcastle railway station, New South Wales: Heritage listing

 Historically the building reflects the phases of development of the state's second most important city over almost a century and a half, symbolises the expansion of rail into regional NSW and the completion of the major link in the opening up of the north of the state to rail travel.
-Aesthetically, the station is a fine example of the station type built for larger centres in NSW.
-Socially the buildings have a unique place in the social activity of Novocastrians over nearly a century and a half.
+Aesthetically, the station is an example of the station type built for larger centres in NSW.
+Socially the buildings have a place in the social activity of Novocastrians over nearly a century and a half.
 Scientifically the site has potential to reveal information which could provide greater insight into the changing face of rail travel to the state's second major city, the changing face of its relationship with the harbour and the Honeysuckle Point Railway Workshops and the importance in the development of gas lighting in Newcastle City.

 Newcastle railway station, New South Wales was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The building reflects the phases of development of the state's second most important city over almost a century and a half and symbolises the expansion of rail into regional NSW and the major link in the opening up of the north of the state to rail travel.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The station is a fine example of the station type built for larger centres in NSW.
 It is a major example of one type of Victorian Station architecture and as a townscape element of part of the original civic and commercial centre.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The buildings have a unique place in the social activity of Novocastrians over nearly a century and a half.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The site has potential to reveal information which could provide greater insight into the changing face of rail travel to the state's second major city over more than a century, the changing face of its relationship with the harbour and the Honeysuckle Workshops and the importance in the development of gas lighting in Newcastle City.